shashankd98/Semi_Cosmo/README.md

 Authors: Shashank Dattathri (shashank.dattathri@gmail.com) and Prateek Sharma (prateek@iisc.ac.in).

 Some of the codes used to generate the figures from the paper are uploaded here.
 The full data will be shared on reasonable request to the authors.
+The simulations were run using PLUTO v4.4.

 Description of codes: <br />
 /Codes/DK14_density_potential.py : creates the density-potential pair for a DK14 density profile.  <br />